Lil Wayne, Birdman Will Party Soon, But Lawsuit Not A Focus

 Although it is clear that Lil Wayne has every right to be angry at Birdman for the way that he was treated for business transactions, it is the opinion of some fans that their relationship being a disaster is not good for a continued career in rap.

-Mel Magazine published an opinion piece about Birdman and Lil Wayne’s emotional-outburst-oriented public beef in late 2016, and stated the “real stars” of Cash Money Records are now Drake and Nicki Minaj.
+Mel Magazine published an opinion piece about Birdman and Lil Wayne’s emotional outburst-oriented public beef in late 2016, and stated the “real stars” of Cash Money Records are now Drake and Nicki Minaj.

 The author also stated that Lil Wayne and Birdman “stayed true to their roots” but sank in popularity because “mainstream hip-hop culture no longer admired the gangsta rap persona.”